Elephant (2003 film)

-Elephant is a 2003 American psychological drama film written, directed, and edited by Gus Van Sant.
-It takes place in Watt High School (which had shut down before filming due to chemicals), in the suburbs of Portland, Oregon, and chronicles the events surrounding a school shooting, based in part on the 1999 Columbine High School massacre.
-The film begins a short time before the shooting occurs, following the lives of several characters both in and out of school, who are unaware of what is about to unfold.
-The film stars mostly new or non-professional actors, including John Robinson, Alex Frost, and Eric Deulen.
+Elephant is a 2003 American psychological drama film written, directed and edited by Gus Van Sant.
+Heavily inspired by the 1999 Columbine High School massacre, the film chronicles the events surrounding a school shooting in Portland, Oregon.
+The narrative begins a short time before the shooting occurs, following the lives of several characters both in and out of school, who are unaware of what is about to unfold.
+The film stars mostly unknown or newcomer actors, including John Robinson, Alex Frost, and Eric Deulen.

 Elephant is the second film in Van Sant's "Death Trilogy"—the first is Gerry (2002) and the third Last Days (2005)—all three of which are based on actual events.

-Although Elephant was controversial for its subject matter and allegations of influence on the Red Lake shootings, it was generally praised by critics and received the Palme d'Or at the 2003 Cannes Film Festival, in which Patrice Chéreau was the head of the jury.
+Although Elephant was controversial for its subject matter and allegations of influence on the Red Lake shootings, it was generally praised by critics and received the Palme d'Or at the 2003 Cannes Film Festival.